stannardtyler/ixd_2025/journal/chapter2.md

 told me I should position my hands while making a turn), and my visual attention is divided among all the activity around me, sometimes looking directly, sometimes rotating my head, and sometimes using the rear- and sideview mirrors.
 To the skilled driver, it is all easy and straightforward.
 To the beginning driver, the task seems impossible.(53)

+There we have it.
+Seven stages of action: one for goals, three for execution, and three for evaluation (Figure 2.2).
+1. Goal (form the goal)
+2. Plan (the action)
+3. Specify (an action sequence)
+4. Perform (the action sequence)
+5. Perceive (the state of the world)
+6. Interpret (the perception)
+7. Compare (the outcome with the goal)

+### Questions Seven Stages of Action

+Visibility: Norman emphasizes the importance of visibility in design.
+Can you think of an example where the visibility of controls or options made a product easy or difficult to use?
+How does this relate to the Seven Stages of Action?

+Conceptual Models: How does a good conceptual model help users understand and interact with a product?
+Can you identify a product with a particularly strong or weak conceptual model?

+Mapping: Good mapping is crucial for intuitive design.
+Can you identify a product where the mapping between controls and their effects was either particularly intuitive or confusing?
+How did this impact your experience with the product?

+Feedback: How does feedback support the Seven Stages of Action?
+Can you provide an example of a product where feedback was either excellent or lacking?
+How did this affect your ability to evaluate your actions and outcomes?

+### Questions from Book

+## Human Cognition and Emotion

+The Visceral Level
+>The most basic level of processing is called visceral.
+This is sometimes referred to as “the lizard brain.”
+All people have the same basic visceral responses.
+These are part of the basic protective mechanisms of the human affective system, making quick judgments about the environment: good or bad, safe or dangerous.

+The Behavior Level
+>The behavioral level is the home of learned skills, triggered by situations that match the appropriate patterns.
+Actions and analyses at this level are largely subconscious.
+Even though we are usually aware of our actions, we are often unaware of the details.
+When we speak, we often do not know what we are about to say until our conscious mind (the reflective part of the mind) hears ourselves uttering the words.
+When we play a sport, we are prepared for action, but our responses occur far too quickly for conscious control: it is the behavioral level that takes control.

+The Reflective Level
+>The reflective level is the home of conscious cognition.
+As a consequence, this is where deep understanding develops, where reasoning and conscious decisionmaking take place.
+The visceral and behavioral levels are subconscious and, as a result, they respond rapidly, but without much analysis.
+Reflection is cognitive, deep, and slow.
+It often occurs after the events have happened.
+It is a reflection or looking back over them, evaluating the circumstances, actions, and outcomes, often assessing blame or responsibility.
+The highest levels of emotions come from the reflective level, for it is here that causes are assigned and where predictions of the future take place.
+Adding causal elements to experienced events leads to such emotional states as guilt and pride (when we assume ourselves to be the cause) and blame and praise (when others are thought to be the cause).
+Most of us have probably experienced the extreme highs and lows of anticipated future events, all imagined by a runaway reflective cognitive system but intense enough to create the physiological responses associated with extreme anger or pleasure.
+Emotion and cognition are tightly intertwined

+## Blaming Wrong Things and Blaming Yourself
+>Have you been in a situation where you are using a product and just unable to get it working effectively?
+Possibly learning a new subject matter where the content takes a deep dive and negatively impacts your comprehension?
+(42)